Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

-Map all the transformations applied to your component into an object describing the context necessary to perform a crop operation, such object must be used along with a library capable of cropping images and/or videos, for instance Expo Image Manipulator, see [Use Crop Zoom with Expo Image Manipulator](../guides/cropzoomexpo).
+Map all the transformations applied to your component into an object describing the context necessary to perform a crop operation, such object must be used along with a library capable of cropping images and/or videos, for instance Expo Image Manipulator, see [CropZoom and Expo Image Manipulator](../guides/cropzoomexpo).

 - type definition: `(fixedWidth?: number) => CropContextResult`
 - parameter information